flashmob/go-guerrilla/README.md

 Copy goguerrilla.conf.sample to goguerrilla.conf

     {
-    "allowed_hosts": "guerrillamail.com,guerrillamailblock.com,sharklasers.com,guerrillamail.net,guerrillamail.org" // What hosts to accept mail for
+        "allowed_hosts": "guerrillamail.com,guerrillamailblock.com,sharklasers.com,guerrillamail.net,guerrillamail.org" // What hosts to accept
         "primary_mail_host":"sharklasers.com", // main domain
         "verbose":false, // report all events to log "mysql_db":"gmail_mail", // name of mysql database
         "mysql_host":"127.0.0.1:3306", // mysql host and port (tcp) "mysql_pass":"ok", // mysql password
         "mysql_user":"gmail_mail", // mysql username
         "mail_table":"new_mail", // mysql save table.
 Email meta-data is saved there "redis_interface" : "127.0.0.1:6379", // redis host and port, email data payload is saved there "redis_expire_seconds" : 3600, // how long to keep in redis "save_workers_size" : 3, // number workers saving email from all servers
         "pid_file" : "/var/run/go-guerrilla.pid", // pid = process id, so that other programs can send signals to our server "servers" : [ // the following is an array of objects, each object represents a new server that will be spawned {
                     "is_enabled" : true, // boolean
                     "host_name":"mail.test.com", // the hostname of the server as set by MX record "max_size": 1000000, // maximum size of an email in bytes "private_key_file":"/path/to/pem/file/test.com.key",  // full path to pem file private key "public_key_file":"/path/to/pem/file/test.com.crt", // full path to pem file certificate "timeout":180, // timeout in number of seconds before an idle connection is closed "listen_interface":"127.0.0.1:25", // listen on ip and port "start_tls_on":true, // supports the STARTTLS command?
                     "tls_always_on":false, // always connect using TLS?
 If true, start_tls_on will be false "max_clients": 1000, // max clients at one time "log_file":"/dev/stdout" // where to log to
                 },
                 // the following is a second server, but listening on port 465 and always using TLS {
                     "is_enabled" : true,
                     "host_name":"mail.test.com",
                     "max_size":1000000,
                     "private_key_file":"/path/to/pem/file/test.com.key",
                     "public_key_file":"/path/to/pem/file/test.com.crt",
                     "timeout":180,
                     "listen_interface":"127.0.0.1:465",
                     "start_tls_on":false,
                     "tls_always_on":true,
                     "max_clients":500,
                     "log_file":"/dev/stdout"
                 }
-            // repeat as many servers as you need
+                // repeat as many servers as you need ]
-    	]
     }